EASY Buttermilk Chicken Tenders Recipe. Homemade recipe for the juiciest chicken tenders in a buttermilk marinade.

 - PREP CHICKEN- Cut chicken into tenders.
 TIP: You can purchase pre-cut tenderloins for a quicker recipe.

-- MAKE MARINADE– In a bowl (or Ziploc bag), combine the buttermilk with salt and pepper.
+- MAKE MARINADE– In a bowl (or plastic storage bag), combine the buttermilk with salt and pepper.
 Add chicken tenders and be sure all sides are submerged and coated in the marinade.
 Cover and refrigerate until ready to use!

 - PREPARE BREADING– In a deep dish (we just like to use a pie dish or something similar), add all of the ingredients for the breading.